eugenesit/gaelsdown/README.md

           Note that you may need to restart RStudio at this point for the following dialog to show up.

-3. Get started with the {gaelsdown} template.
+3. Get started with the **gaelsdown** template.
 There are two options for doing so.

--   3a) **RECOMMENDED** Create a new RStudio project with a {gaelsdown}
+-   3a) **RECOMMENDED** Create a new RStudio project with a **gaelsdown** template.
-    template.

     In RStudio, click on **File** &gt; **New Project** &gt; **New Directory**.
-Then select **Thesis Project using thesisdown** from the dropdown that will look something like the image below.
-You’ll see the graduation cap as the icon on the left for the appropriate project type.
+Then select **Queen’s Thesis Project using gaelsdown** from the dropdown that will look something like the image below.
+    You’ll see the Q as the icon on the left for the appropriate project type.

     ![](https://raw.githubusercontent.com/eugenesit/gaelsdown/master/docs/reference/figures/project_option.png)